SB901 Explained: What Is it and Why Should You Care?

 Once these fires start, hot temperatures, dry conditions, and areas of dense residential development can make them difficult to fight, leading to catastrophes like the 2018 Camp Fire.

-As the average duration and frequency of fires increases, PG&E ratepayers can expect to shoulder much of the financial burden associated with recovering from them.
+As the average duration and frequency of fires increase, PG&E ratepayers can expect to shoulder much of the financial burden associated with recovering from them.

 Alternative Energy Options for the Modern World